Saturday, 31 March 2012

 Being prepared for what you are about to do

-Listening to what you are being told to do and putting it in to practice
+Listening to what you are being told to do and putting it in

 Trying your best and working to the best of your ability